Rugby Sevens: England upsets South Africa in Cape Town

 In a dramatic finish, Werner Kok scored as the final hooter sounded and Justin Geduld was given the unenviable task of making the conversion from wide on the touchline to take the match into extra time.

-However, Geduld hooked his kick wide of the posts and a jubilant England team celebrated as it climbed to within two points of South Africa at the top of the standings.
+However, Geduld hooked his kick wide of the posts and a jubilant England team celebrated as it climbed to within two points of South Africa at the top of the standings after two rounds.

-"It was a tough tournament, to back up last weekend (reaching the semifinals) I am so proud of the boys," England captain Tom Mitchell told World Rugby.
+"It was a tough tournament, to back up last weekend (reaching the semifinals) I am so proud of the boys," England captain Tom Mitchell, who led Great Britain to a silver medal at the Rio 2016 Olympics, told World Rugby.

 "We trained all summer and this makes it all worth it.
 We were a bit disappointed last weekend and we wanted to put it right.